 • Protect the elderly – one in five elderly Americans are victims of financial exploitation each year.

-Watch for scams during the holiday season
+Watch for scams during peak spending seasons

 • Be careful where you charge your phone